andreasabel/inCode/entry/introduction-to-singletons-1.md

 ### The Fundamental Issue in Haskell

 We’ve hit upon a fundamental issue in Haskell’s type system: **type erasure**.
-In Haskell, types only exist *at compiletime*, for help with typechecking.
+In Haskell, types only exist *at compile-time*, for help with type-checking.
 They are completely erased at runtime.

 This is usually what we want.
 It’s great for performance, and you can bypass things like the ad-hoc runtime type checking that you have to deal with in